STS-6: Mission summary

-On April 4, 1983, STS-6, the first mission of the orbiter Challenger, lifted off at 13:30:00 EST. It marked the first use of a new lightweight external tank and lightweight Space Shuttle Solid Rocket Booster (SRB) casings, first use of the head-up display, and first extravehicular activity (EVA) in the Space Shuttle program.
+On April 4, 1983, STS-6, the first mission of the orbiter Challenger, lifted off from Launch Complex 39A at the Kennedy Space Center at 18:30:00 UTC (1:30 pm EST, local time at the launch site).
+It marked the first use of a new lightweight external tank and lightweight Space Shuttle Solid Rocket Booster (SRB) casings, first use of the head-up display, and first extravehicular activity (EVA) in the Space Shuttle program.

-STS-6 carried a crew of four – Paul J. Weitz, commander; Karol J. Bobko, pilot; F. Story Musgrave and Donald H. Peterson, both mission specialists.
+STS-6 carried a crew of four – Commander Paul J. Weitz, Pilot Karol J. Bobko, Mission Specialist F. Story Musgrave and Mission Specialist Donald H. Peterson.
 Using new spacesuits designed specifically for the Space Shuttle program, Musgrave and Peterson successfully accomplished the program's first extravehicular activity (EVA) on April 7–8, 1983, performing various tests in the orbiter's payload bay.
-Their spacewalk lasted 4 hours and 17 minutes and was the first American EVA since the last of Skylab-4's 4 EVAs nearly a decade prior.
+Their spacewalk lasted 4 hours and 17 minutes and was the first American EVA since the last of Skylab 4's four EVAs nearly a decade prior.

 Although the 2300 kg TDRS-A satellite was successfully deployed from Challenger, its two-stage booster rocket, the Inertial Upper Stage (IUS), tumbled out of control, placing the satellite into a low elliptical orbit.
 However, the satellite contained extra propellant beyond what was needed for its attitude control thrusters, and during the next several months, its thrusters were fired at carefully planned intervals, gradually moving TDRS-1 into its geosynchronous operating orbit, thus saving the US$100-million satellite.
 Other STS-6 payloads included three Getaway Special (GAS) canisters and the continuation of the Mono-disperse Latex Reactor and Continuous Flow Electrophoresis experiments.

-Challenger returned to Earth on April 9, 1983, at 10:53:42 a.m.
-PST, landing on Runway22 at Edwards Air Force Base.
+Challenger returned to Earth on April 9, 1983, coming to a stop on Runway 22 at Edwards Air Force Base at 18:53:42 UTC (10:53:42 a.m.
+PST, local time at the landing site).
 During the mission, it completed 81 orbits, traveling 3200000 km in 5 days, 23 minutes, and 42 seconds.
 It was flown back to KSC on April 16, 1983.